-I don't believe that private blockchains will get big.
-They won't become global.
-At best, they will be confined to national governmental use or to industry specific consortiums.
+I don't believe that private blockchains will become global.
+They will be confined to national governmental use or to industry specific consortiums.

-I'll try to demonstrate my position by examining the architecture choice that different users may take though the lens of the following human motivations.
+I'll try to demonstrate my position by examining the architecture choice that different users may take through the lens of the following human motivations.

 Acquire (greed) – Desire to collect physical objects as well as immaterial ones like power, status, and influence